🐴 Horse 3.0: as many windows as you like, one shared sidebar.See what’s new →

 "Horse Browser is my quiet, safe internet where I am free to explore something new.
 Every time I open it, I appreciate the mindset shift and calming effect it has."

--- Beth McClelland
+-- Beth McClelland, researcher

 Get on the Horse